StathisDou/StathisDou/README.md

-Hi i'm Stathis Dou, this is my code repository.
-I'm attached to VB.Net for the last 20 years or so and recently started the migration to c#.
+This is my code repository for VB.Net and C#.
+Slowly migrating 20 years of visual basic to c#.

 <!---
 StathisDou/StathisDou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.